trapatsas/datateam-challenge/README.md

 ## Output

 Your script is expected to generate an output csv file containing one line of output for each line of input.
 The output line is to contain the uuid from the input file and a corresponding IATA code for output.
 If no match can be found, an empty string should be returned in place of the IATA code.
-(This should only happen if the ip address is invalid or otherwise does not correspond to a range available in the database csv).

 ## Task.